 Contracts also need not be entirely self-contained.
 Harbingers are recurring Characters, and they may hire Contractors for multiple Contracts that follow situations that evolve over months and years.
 The biggest restriction here is that these Contracts, generally, may have any amount of time pass between them.
 However, this does not preclude any longer story from being told through Games.
 Even that restriction can be bent if your playgroup is open to the idea, though it is not common.

 The Story of Harbingers

 Harbingers have their own mysteries.
 The conversations they have with Contractors and the events of their Contracts can offer glimpses and clues.
 They have their own goals, and the Contracts they run almost always bring them closer to achieving those goals.
 Rival Harbingers may run Contracts with diametrically opposed goals.
 In some cases, Contractors may even come into direct conflict with Harbingers.

 Finally, you can design a Harbinger that acts as a sort of "boss monster."
 Often, a conflict with a Harbinger occurs after a few Games of lead-up time or at the end of a Cycle.
 It's a great way to add some punctuation to a steady stream of one-off Games.

 PvP has a bad reputation among RPG-players who fear inter-player drama and hurt feelings.
 However, giving Contractors the option of attacking or killing other Contractors actually prevents drama and metagaming.

-While World Leaders are allowed to make rules prohibiting PvP in their Worlds, we strongly reccomend against it.
+While Playgroup Leaders are allowed to make rules prohibiting PvP in their Playgroup, we strongly reccomend against it.
 Not only is The Contract an ideal place to explore PvP, the game depends on it.

 The Contract is a great system for PvP